How does a FSA work? Watch this Video.

-The Dependent Care Assistance Program (DCAP), administered by Benefit Strategies, allows state employees to pay for qualified dependent care expenses for a child under age 13 and/or a disabled adult dependent - including day care, after-school programs, elder day care, and day camp - on a pretax basis.
+The Dependent Care Assistance Program (DCAP), administered by ASIFlex, allows state employees to pay for qualified dependent care expenses for a child under age 13 and/or an adult dependent - including day care, after-school programs, elder day care, and day camp - on a pretax basis.

 The program allows a participant to contribute up to $5,000 per family annually on a pre-tax basis as a payroll deduction.
 For taxpayers in a 28% income tax bracket, a $5,000 contribution to the DCAP would save an estimated $1,400 in Federal and State taxes.

 Eligibility and Monthly Fee

 Active state employees, including contractors, who work half-time or more and have employment-related expenses for a dependent child under the age of 13 and/or an adult dependent are eligible for DCAP benefits.

-New state employees may enroll for partial year benefits.
+New state employees, including MBTA, Valley and Charms Collaborative Employees joining the GIC for the first time, may enroll for partial year benefits.
 For DCAP, coverage begins on the first date of employment.

 How do I get reimbursed for my dependent care expenditures?

-As you incur qualified expenses, file a claim for reimbursement with using a DCAP Claim Form.
-All submitted claims must be accompanied by supporting documentation noted on the claim form.
+As you incur qualified expenses, file a claim for reimbursement using a DCAP Claim Form.

 What if I don't use all of the money elected to DCAP?